amyylin1/Drops_of_Jupyter/README.md

 ### Objective
 +++++FILL IN
-Studies have shown a relationship between low socio-economic status and barriers to quality healthcare access.
-With this being said we wanted to learn why, living longer with better health outcomes. catch problems earlir. identify a way to get to the doctor earlier. people with low socioeconomic status and cant go to doctor so our analysis can give you a risk and tell you when to go.
+[The World Bank has identified a link between poverty and disease.](https://www.worldbank.org/en/topic/health/brief/poverty-health) [Diabetes Journal reported that those with lower socioeconomic status have higher diabetes mortality.](https://diabetesjournals.org/care/article/36/1/49/38282/Socioeconomic-Status-and-MortalityContribution-of) These articles indicate a relationship between low socio-economic status and barriers to quality healthcare access.
+Individuals may not see the value in regular physicals, or struggle to afford them.
+The result is a late diagnosis.

 ### Questions to address with this study
 - What demographic socioeconomic factors are correlated with diabetes?
 - Based on these factors, who will likely get diabetes?
 - How successfully can demographics and socioeconomic status predict diabetes?
-- Are there any other findings that can be inferred from the analysis?
 - What are changes/solutions that can be made to positively impact this issue?
 +++++EDIT/ADD MORE/REMOVE STUFF